-Placing a nice rug in front of the fireplace might seem like a good idea, but the heat will dry the fiber’s natural oils.
-Therefore keep the rugs away from excessive heat area.
+Placing a nice rug before the fireplace might seem like a good idea, but the heat will dry the fiber’s natural oils.
+Therefore keep the rugs away from excessive heat areas.

 I do not recommend beating a delicate antique rug, but a good shake will get rid of any dust the vacuum cleaner did not pick up.

 Oriental rugs are made of natural fibers like wool, cotton, silk, and often a combination of them.
-All-natural fibers are disposed to rotting in damp or wet conditions.
+All-natural fibers are disposed to rot in damp conditions.

 Here are a few simple steps you could take to prevent a moth infestation.